Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?: 3 - The challenge of detecting polygenic adaptation in ancient populations

-The most prominent example of polygenic adaptation from the literature is that of selection for increasing height across a north-south gradient in Europe \citep{Turchin2012-rs,Berg2014-mw,Robinson2015-xv,Zoledziewska2015-qj,Berg2019-kp,Racimo2018-ww,Guo2018-or}.
-Most studies which reported this signal based their analyses on effect size estimates from the GIANT consortium, a GWAS meta-analysis encompassing 79 separate studies \citep{Wood2014-tj}.
+A prominently reported example of polygenic adaptation is that of selection for increasing height across a north-south gradient in Europe \citep{Turchin2012-rs,Berg2014-mw,Robinson2015-xv,Zoledziewska2015-qj,Berg2019-kp,Racimo2018-ww,Guo2018-or,Chen2020-bk}.
+Most studies which described this signal based their analyses on effect size estimates from the GIANT consortium, a GWAS meta-analysis encompassing 79 separate studies \citep{Wood2014-tj}.
 Concerningly, follow-up work using the larger and more homogeneous UK Biobank cohort failed to replicate the signal of polygenic adaptation for height \citep{Berg2019-oc,Sohail2019-zd}.
 A recent systematic comparison across a range of GWAS cohorts has further shown that the results of these tests are highly dependent on the ancestry composition of the cohort used to obtain the effect size estimates \citep{Refoyo-Martinez2021-kb}.
 These analyses showed that residual stratification in GWAS meta- and mega-analyses can result in inflated effect size estimates that, in turn, can lead to spurious signals of selection.
 The effects of this residual stratification may be exacerbated for ancient populations with non-uniform relatedness to present-day GWAS cohorts (see Figure \ref{fig:2}).

 Residual stratification is a major concern for GWAS, even among a relatively homogeneous cohort like the UK Biobank. \cite{Zaidi2020-xb} used simulations to show that fine-scale recent demography can confound GWAS which has been corrected for stratification using common variants only.
 Failure to adequately correct for localised population structure can lead to spurious associations between a trait and low-frequency variants that happen to be common in areas of atypical environmental effect.
 This finding is problematic as most GWAS have been conducted on either SNP array data, or on genomes imputed from SNP array data \citep{Visscher2017-nc}.
 For example, GWAS summary statistics from the UK Biobank are based on imputed genomes \citep{Bycroft2018-ik}.
 A limitation of this approach is that the accuracy of imputed genotypes are inversely correlated with the minor allele frequencies (MAF) of variants in the reference panel.
 Additionally, rare variants that are not segregating in the reference panel cannot be imputed at all.
 As a result, imputed genomes are specifically depleted in the rare variants needed to adjust for stratification from recent demography.